 Horticulture is the science and art of the production, marketing, and use of high-value, intensively cultivated plants.
 Horticultural crops are diverse; they include annual and perennial species, delicious fruits and vegetables, and decorative indoor and landscape plants.
 These specialty crops help sustain and enrich our lives by providing nutritious food, enhancing the beauty of our homes and communities and reducing our carbon footprint.

 Why Study Horticulture at MSU?

 The Department of Horticulture at MSU is dedicated to providing the highest-quality education and is one of the largest horticulture programs in the U.S. As the nation’s first Horticulture Department, we are proud to maintain a tradition of excellence spanning more than 150 years.
 See why our students love horticulture and love studying it at MSU!

-In addition, MSU has very active student clubs that allow YOU to get involved in many aspects of horticulture while having fun.
+In addition, MSU has a very active Student Horticulture Association club that allows YOU to get involved in many aspects of horticulture while having fun.